 Senior Communications Officer, University of Essex

-Kate Clayton is a Senior Communications Officer with specific responsibility for promoting research from across the Arts and Humanities Faculty.
+Kate Clayton is a Senior Communications Officer with specific responsibility for promoting research from across the Humanities Faculty.
 She has expertise in corporate communications, crisis communications, copywriting and storytelling, media relations and publications.